uc-dataviz/course/assignments/experiment.md

 Submission details
 ------------------

-Submit your analysis as a single R Markdown document rendered using the `github_document` output format.[1]
-Your folder in the repo should also contain a copy of the generated data file and documentation of the survey and the treatment/condition versions of your graphic.
+[Create your assignment repo through GitHub Classrooms.](https://classroom.github.com/g/WtfroPll) Submit your analysis as a single R Markdown document rendered using the `github_document` output format.[1]
+The repo should also contain a copy of the generated data file and documentation of the survey and the treatment/condition versions of your graphic.

+Your submission is due by **11:00am on Tuesday, May 1st**.

 [1] Use `html_document` if needed to properly render your graphs.